blinkchain/Proof-of-Concept-Yellowpaper/README.md

 ## Escrow Rate

-> **💡 Quick Info**
->
-> **Escrow Rate** - To restrict spending of blinkcoins, blinkchain's native coin during recessions, bear markets similar to a central bank that icreases borrowing rates to reduce spending.
+**💡 Escrow Rate** - To restrict spending of blinkcoins, blinkchain's native coin during recessions, bear markets similar to a central bank that icreases borrowing rates to reduce spending.
 Escrow rates are levied to delegators on their blinkcoins every epoch to retrict certain supply for a fixed amount of period i.e., 500 epochs (5,000,000 blocks) or approx 21 days.
 This rate is known as SERC (Staking Escrow Rates for Collateral) which will be hiked, lowered according to market conditions determined by the network per epoch.

 *[@jobyreuben](https://www.github.com/jobyreuben) Author Comment*